What is an email nurture sequence and how do I set one up?

 Example Lead Generation Funnel Automation Workflow

 It is this campaign sequence part of the above automation that we are looking at today.
-The psychological framework you will use to craft a series of emails to your contacts.
+The psychological framework you will use to craft a series of emails is an email sequence to your contacts.

 There are many ways to create an email nurture sequence.
 And it is important that you take into account the buyer journey when deciding to buy your services/products.

-All emails point towards your sales page or whatever your goal is.
+All emails point toward your sales page or whatever your goal is.

 Here is a simple framework you can use right away when creating your first email nurture sequence.
+It all starts when you create an email, and another, and another.
+Before you know it you have a whole email nurture sequence.
 Feel free to adapt the timings and content to suit your industry.

-- Welcome & Lead Magnet Delivery – Immediately – Thank contact and deliver lead magnet.
+- Welcome & Lead Magnet Delivery – Immediately – Thank the contact and deliver the lead magnet.

 - Address Major Objection – Day 1 – In the form: “Most people think X, but if they only knew Y, then Z”.

 - Provide Case Study/Social Proof – Day 2 – Show them what life will be like after they have become a customer.